NavigationContentFooter

 • metadata helps uniquely identify our Service object: we give it a name (myloadbalancer), and a label.

 • spec specifies the Service.
 It is of LoadBalancer type.
 We then go on to specify its ports.
 We can define many ports if we want but here we just specify the necessary port 8000 for our whoami app.
-Since 8000 is an HTTP port, we add a name tag and call it http. targetPort is the port the container welcomes traffic (in our case necessarily 8000), port is the abstracted Service port.
+Since 8000 is an HTTP port, we add a name tag and call it http. targetPort is the port where the container welcomes traffic (in our case necessarily 8000), port is the abstracted Service port.
 For simplicity, we set both as 8000, though we could change port to something else.

 • selector tells the Service which pods to redirect to: in this case pods with containers running the app we called mydeployment Save and exit the file.